xtagon/perpetual/README.md

-It is similar to Elixir's `Agent` module in that it can share or store state that must be accessed from different processes or by the same process at different points in time, and in additiion to that, `Perpetual` lets you define a function for repeatedly updating the stored state for as long as the process is kept running.
+It is similar to Elixir's `Agent` module in that it can share or store state that must be accessed from different processes or by the same process at different points in time, and in addition to that, `Perpetual` lets you define a function for repeatedly updating the stored state for as long as the process is kept running.